Root Canal Therapy – Plano, TX

 Generally, you can expect your procedure to take 2 appointments.
 During your first visit, a local anesthetic is used to ensure your comfort as Dr. Kamali removes any areas of decay and extracts the pulp.
 Your tooth is sterilized before it’s sealed with gutta-percha.
 This reinforces its structure while also sealing out bacteria.

 Now that the health of your tooth is restored, Dr. Kamali focuses on its appearance and function, which will require a dental crown.
-Our office uses all-ceramic restorations, so you can rest assured your crown will look natural.
+Our dental office uses all-ceramic restorations, so you can rest assured your crown will look natural.

 Dr. Kamali takes an impression of your mouth to ensure the crown meets your exact needs.
 It can take the dental lab a couple of weeks to fabricate it to match your specifications.
 While you wait, a temporary crown is bonded to your tooth.
-After your final restoration is sent back to our office, you return for your second appointment to have it bonded to your tooth.
+After your final restoration is sent back to our dental office, you return for your second appointment to have it bonded to your tooth.

 It’s normal for your tooth to be a bit tender for a couple of days after your root canal, but you can manage your discomfort using an over-the-counter pain reliever.
 It’s also best to avoid chewing with your tooth until after you’ve received your permanent crown.